 Problems With Rising Damp

-Rising damp is a form of structural dampness that becomes evident when moisture rises through walls, floors, and masonry.
+Rising dampness is typically a form of structural dampness that becomes noticeable when moisture moves upwards through walls, floors, and masonry.

 Problems with Cheap Emulsion Paints

-- Let each coat of paint you apply dry entirely before you add another coat on top.
+After you apply the first coat, let it dry entirely before you add another coat on top.

 The Bottom Line